Unfortunately, due to the platform’s technical peculiarities, Shopify does not support import of coupons with duplicated code.

-There is no opportunity to migrate passwords from other platforms to Shopify, since each shopping cart has its own password encryption peculiarities.
+Cart2Cart doesn't migrate passwords from other platforms to Shopify since each shopping cart has its own password encryption peculiarities.

-Also, pay attention to the fact that Cart2Cart moves customer, not customer accounts.
-For this reasons, there's a point in individual or bulk invitation newsletter to your clients to ask to restore their accounts as well as passwords.
-Follow this link to learn some helpful information concerning this matter.
+Also, pay attention to the fact that Cart2Cart moves customers, not customer accounts.
+For this reasons, there's a point in sending a newsletter to invite your customers to restore their accounts as well as passwords.
+More details.

 Unfortunately, languages cannot be transferred to Shopify platform.
 In this case, you can use an app that will allow to translate the storefront into multiple languages or exploit the several stores.

 Note, if you want to investigate a list of shopping platforms that support the multiple languages import, visit the Cart2Cart Multiple Languages Migration page.(more…)

 Unfortunately, there is no opportunity to transfer chargify data and purchase history to Shopify, since the platform doesn’t have API that is necessary for migration.(more…)